shijithpk/2024_maps_supplement/README.md

   * Have created two India maps to allow people the freedom to decide how to deal with those occupied areas.
   * If you don't want to mess with all that and just want an India map with 543 features, one feature for each seat, use [india_ls_seats_543.geojson](india_ls_seats_543.geojson)
 * Because the maps were created by georeferencing images in QGIS, some of the borders will be off, so use at your own risk.
-  * The quality of the all-India Lok Sabha seat map could be better, will see if I can improve it in the coming weeks
+  * The quality of the all-India Lok Sabha seat maps could be better, will see if I can improve them, no promises though.
   * Hopefully someone from the GIS community in India will step up and create a more accurate seat map that we can use instead.
 Will link to it *here* if anyone does.
 * If someone comes across this online, and wants to create a better map, see if you can build one from the taluk up for J&K and Assam.
   * Because even if you georeference the election commission images and create slightly better maps than the ones in this repo, it will still just represent *marginal gains* in accuracy.